Local P-shtukas and their relation to global G-shtukas: The Relation Between Global G -Shtukas and Local P -Shtukas

 \begin{remark} Note that if $\nu\in\ul\nu$ then by Remark~\ref{RemBH} there is an equivalence between the category of local $\wt\BP_{\nu}$-shtukas over $S$ for which the Frobenius $\tauGlob$ is an isomorphism outside $\Var(\Fa_{\nu,0})$ and the category of local $\BP_{\nu}$-shtukas over $S$.
-In particular, if $\wh\Gamma_\nu(\ul\CG)$ is the local $\BP_\nu$-shtuka associated with $\ul\CG$ in Definition~\ref{DefGlobalLocalFunctor}, then every isogeny $f\colon\ul\CL'_\nu\to\wh\Gamma_\nu(\ul\CG)$ corresponds under this equivalence to an isogeny $\tilde f\colon\ul{\tilde\CL}{}'_\nu\to L^+_\nu(\ul\CG)$ as in the proposition.
+In particular, if $\wh\Gamma_\nu(\ul\CG)$ is the local $\BP_\nu$-shtuka associated with $\ul\CG$ in Definition~\ref{DefGlobalLocalFunctor}, then every isogeny $f\colon\ul\CL'_\nu\to\wh\Gamma_\nu(\ul\CG)$ corresponds under this equivalence to an isogeny $\tilde f\colon\ul{\wt\CL}{}'_\nu\to L^+_\nu(\ul\CG)$ as in the proposition.
 We obtain a global $\FG$-shtuka $\tilde f^*\ul\CG$ which we also denote by $f^*\ul\CG$.
 It satisfies $\wh\Gamma_\nu(f^*\ul\CG)=\ul\CL'_\nu$ and $\wh\Gamma_\nu(g\colon f^*\ul\CG\to\ul\CG)=f$. \end{remark}

 \begin{proof}[Proof of Proposition~\ref{PropLocalIsogeny}] Let us set $\ul{\CG}:=(\CG,\tauGlob)$.
 Let $(\dot{\CG},L^+_\nu(\CG), \phi)$ be the triple for the place $\nu$ associated with the $\FG$-torsor $\CG$ by Lemma~\ref{LemmaBL}.
 Thus $L^+_\nu(\ul\CG)=(L^+_\nu(\CG),\tauGlob)$.
-We also set $\ul{\tilde\CL}{}'_\nu=({\tilde\CL}{}'_\nu,\tauGlob')$.
-Now the triple $(\dot{\CG}_, {\tilde\CL}{}'_\nu, \tilde f^{-1}\phi)$ defines a $\FG$-bundle $\CG'$ over $C_\SSS$ which coincides with $\CG$ over $C'_S$ and inherits the Frobenius automorphism $\tauGlob$ from $\ul\CG$ over $C'_\SSS\setminus \bigcup_i\Gamma_{\charsect_i}$.
-If $\nu\notin\ul\nu$ then this $\tauGlob$ extends to an isomorphism over $\{\nu\}\times_{\BF_q}S$ because $\ul{\tilde\CL}{}'_\nu$ is \'etale.
+We also set $\ul{\wt\CL}{}'_\nu=({\wt\CL}{}'_\nu,\tauGlob')$.
+Now the triple $(\dot{\CG}_, {\wt\CL}{}'_\nu, \tilde f^{-1}\phi)$ defines a $\FG$-bundle $\CG'$ over $C_\SSS$ which coincides with $\CG$ over $C'_S$ and inherits the Frobenius automorphism $\tauGlob$ from $\ul\CG$ over $C'_\SSS\setminus \bigcup_i\Gamma_{\charsect_i}$.
+If $\nu\notin\ul\nu$ then this $\tauGlob$ extends to an isomorphism over $\{\nu\}\times_{\BF_q}S$ because $\ul{\wt\CL}{}'_\nu$ is \'etale.
 If $\nu\in\ul\nu$ then $\tauGlob$ extends to an isomorphism over $C_S\setminus\bigcup_i\Gamma_{\charsect_i}$ because $\tauGlob'$ is an isomorphism outside $\Var(\Fa_{\nu,0})$.
 This defines the global $\FG$-shtuka $\ul\CG'\in\nabla_n\scrH^1(C,\FG)^{{\ul\nu}}(\SSS)$.
 The quasi-isogeny $g$ is obtained from the identification $\dot\CG'=\dot\CG$.
 It has the desired properties. \end{proof}

 Finally we want to prove rigidity for quasi-isogenies of global $\FG$-shtukas.
 This is the global counterpart of Proposition~\ref{PropRigidityLocal} and fits into the analogy between abelian varieties and global $\FG$-shtukas.
-It only holds in fixed finite characteristics.
+It only holds over schemes $S\in\Nilp_{A_{\ul\nu}}$, similarly to rigidity for abelian varieties which only holds over schemes $S\in\Nilp_{\BZ_p}$.

 \begin{proposition} \emph{(Rigidity of quasi-isogenies for global $\FG$-shtukas)} Let $S$ be a scheme in $\Nilp_{A_{\ul\nu}}$ and let $j \colon \bar{S}\rightarrow S$ be a closed immersion defined by a sheaf of ideals $\CI$ which is locally nilpotent.
 Let $\ul{\CG}=(\CG,\tauGlob)$ and $\ul{\CG}'=(\CG',\tauGlob')$ be two global $\FG$-shtukas over $S$.
 Then